matze-dd/Tex2txt/README.md

 file [shell.sh](shell.sh).
 The command
 ```
-bash shell.sh
+bash shell.sh file_name
 ```
-will read the LaTeX file designated by script variable $file and create plain text and line number files with extensions .txt and .lin, respectively.
+will read the specified LaTeX file and create plain text and line number files with additional extensions .txt and .lin, respectively.
 Then it will call [LanguageTool](https://www.languagetool.org) and filter line numbers in output messages.
 File [Example.md](Example.md) demonstrates the script.